-5.39.
+5.36.
 This policy seeks to ensure that shop fronts and signage are in keeping with and contribute positively to the character of Ware.
 This is important given that the main retail and commercial areas of Ware are located within the Conservation Area and individual properties are often listed buildings.

-- 5.40.
-In addition to the guidance contained in the Ware Conservation Area Appraisal, the East Herts Retail Frontages: Design & Signage SPD, published in 2019, contains comprehensive information about the types of commercial signage that are considered appropriate within the historic towns across the district. - 5.41.
+- 5.37.
+In addition to the guidance contained in the Ware Conservation Area Appraisal, the East Herts Retail Frontages: Design & Signage SPD, published in 2019, contains comprehensive information about the types of commercial signage that are considered appropriate within the historic towns across the district. - 5.38.
 There are also particular nuances in design that are considered to contribute positively to the overall character and individual identity of Ware specifically.
-The Neighbourhood Plan Steering Group, in partnership with the Ware Society, undertook an audit of the key features of commercial signage in Ware (contained in the Evidence Base supporting the WNP) that are considered to illustrate both good, well-integrated design, in the Ware context, as well as that which should be avoided.
+The Neighbourhood Plan Steering Group, in partnership with the Ware Society, undertook an audit of the key features of commercial signage in Ware that are considered to illustrate both good, well-integrated design, in the Ware context, as well as that which should be avoided.